SeanDougherty/AdventOfCode2021/README.md

 ### Day 14

 This was a pretty straightforward sol'n.
 I had considered the non-brute force solution during part 1, but I really just wanted to get part1 submitted so I created the quick and dirty approach for the first half of today's challenge.
 Ended up paying for this in the end, a few minutes of attempted refactor turned into almost an entire rewrite.
 And the rewrite was not pretty.
 But I solved in just over 1hr, not great but I'll take it this late in AoC!
 Spent a bit of time this morning cleaning up part2 for better readability.

+### Day 15

+I don't think I will ever forget the optimization of dijkstra going forward.
+The solution was obvious within seconds of reading the problem.
+I had dijkstra written up from what I could remember within 30 minutes.
+It solved part 1 and I thought to myself "Ahh I did it!
+I recalled dijkstra from like 3 years ago in Algo class".
+Hours later I'm staring at my screen trying to find any little optimization or any silly time waste I'm doing in the code.
+Part 2 expanded the graph 25x over and now my beautiful dijkstra method can't even return a value.
+In a moment of weakness I looked at a colleagues solution that had already solved it.
+The difference?
+A little optimization that is taught to everyone right after the simple dijkstra approach is taught.
+(Simple dijkstra is O(V^2)).
+If you store 'open' vertices in a priority queue instead of looping over the entire graph each time to find the 'next smallest unvisited node' your runtime speeds up from O(V^2) to O(V + ElogV).
+I begrudgingly make the change and watch as my code completes in less than a second.
+I look at the clock, it's nearly 3AM and my only thought is: "Had I remembered the priority queue speed up, I could've been in bed 3 hours ago".

+Let's just hope a night like that doesn't happen again.
+Altogether a good challenge and a good lesson.

+### Day 16

+A lot of people are saying they really liked this challenge.
+To me it was just alright.
+Seemed like a pretty straight-forward translation of requirements.
+No fun mental challenge.
+No real trick to solving it.
+It was pretty easy, just time consuming.
+There weren't many places to get performance boosts either from what I could find.
+Oh well.
+Part 1 and Part 2 are both contained within `part1.cpp`